m0loch/mosaic-pixi-js/README.md

 @inlet/react-pixi

 ## Work that still needs to be done
-- check for win
+- refactor game logic and state handling in <Mosaic> rather than in <Board>, that should...
-- fix issues
+- fix state issues
 - check mobile playability
-- win screen
+- improve win screen

 ## Known issues
 - the fitting calculation is wrong - it's really evident on mobile